gasolin/saihubot/README.md

 # Saihubot [![NPM version][npm-image]][npm-url]
 :robot: Framework to build :speech_balloon: message/chat bots in the :globe_with_meridians: **Browser**.
-You can add new skills to bot via plugins and extend its ability via addons.
+You can add new skills to bot via `skills` and extend its ability via `addons`.
 All with plain javascript. :clap:

-Saihubot's API is very similar to [hubot](https://github.com/github/hubot/)'s API, so a developer who has learned hubot-plugins could learn saihu-plugins very quickly. :zap:
+Saihubot's API is inspired by [hubot](https://github.com/github/hubot/)'s API, so a developer who has learned `hubot-plugins` could learn `saihu-skills` very quickly. :zap:

 Check [Online Demo](https://gasolin.github.io/saihubot/)